 This walk offers a tranquil introduction to Riga’s charm.

 Riga occupies a strategic location on the Baltic Sea coast, positioned at the mouth of the Daugava River.
-This geographical advantage has defined its history as a major port and trading hub for centuries.
+This geographical advantage has shaped its history as a major port and trading hub for centuries.
 The city sits on a flat, fertile plain, with the Daugava River winding through its center before emptying into the Gulf of Riga.
-This river divides the city into two main parts: the historic City Center and central districts on the eastern bank, and the quieter, greener Pārdaugava area on the occidental bank.
+This river divides the city into two main parts: the historic City Center and central districts on the eastern bank, and the calmer, greener Pārdaugava area on the occidental bank.

 On the Baltic Sea coast, at the mouth of the Daugava River.